squats for elderly

 If you try and do 100 squats you'll probably feel lots of fatigue and pain in your legs long before you get to 100.

 You then need to add more stress to force the body to continue to adapt.
+This is known as progressive overload and its a key component to getting progressively fitter and stronger.

 This study looked at 15 older adults who needed help to perform general daily activities and placed them into a 12 week bodyweight squatting programme.
 It concludes that Group-based body-weight squat exercise in physically frail older adults improves muscle mass and strength.